Search This Blog

 You Again (2010)

 A young and successful public relations executive (Kristen Bell) who was bullied in high school returns home for her brother's (James Wolk) wedding.
 To her horror, she finds that her sister in law to be (Odette Yustman) was her principal torturer in high school!
 When Yustman's aunt (Sigourney Weaver), a successful hotel entrepreneur, arrives for the wedding, Bell's mother (Jamie Lee Curtis) discovers to her horror that Weaver was her high school rival.
 What can one say about a generic comedy like YOU AGAIN?
 It's sporadically amusing in fits and spurts chugging along to its predictable conclusion.
 It's not a good movie but neither is it a bad movie, it runs its course harmlessly and amiably but you're still hungry at its conclusion.
 Fortunately, the film is blessed with an energetic cast, many of whom are able to turn the most routine of situations into a clever of piece of funny business.
 Not surprisingly those pros Curtis and Weaver milk every line for whatever laugh they can get (and they get them).
 Some of it fails like Yustman's neurotic ex (Kyle Bornheimer) who is painfully unfunny and can't someone find something else for Betty White to do other than raunchy grannies?
-With Dwayne Johnson, Kristen Chenoweth, Victor Garber, Cloris Leachman, Patrick Duffy, Daryl Hall and John Oates.
+With Dwayne Johnson, Kristin Chenoweth, Victor Garber, Cloris Leachman, Patrick Duffy, Daryl Hall and John Oates.

 Viva Zapata!
 (1952)